AI Brainstorms Content Topics: 30 Angles for One Niche in Ten Minutes

 Five angles per bucket.
 Each angle is one line, written as a working title.

-• Read each title and ask: would I click this if a competitor wrote it?
-If no, discard.
+• The competitor test.
+Would you click this title if a competitor published it?
+If no, cut it.

-• Search each shortlist title — if the top 10 results already cover it well, you’ll need a sharper angle.
+• The SERP test.
+Search each surviving title.
+If the top 10 results already cover it well, you need a sharper angle or a personal slant they cannot copy.

 Common mistakes

-• Picking topics you don’t have lived experience for.
-Your reader can tell.
+• Picking topics you have no lived experience for.
+The reader can always tell.

 • Treating the list as a content calendar.
-It is raw material; you still need to sequence.
+It is raw material; you still need to sequence and pace it.

-Keep a “topic graveyard” file: angles you almost wrote but didn’t.
+Keep a single file of angles you almost wrote but didn’t.
 Re-read it monthly.
-Some topics need 6 months to become writeable, because you need to live the experience first.
-AI will not catch that — but your graveyard will.
+Some topics need six months to become writeable, because you have to live the experience first.
+AI will not notice that — your graveyard will.
+When you have a stack of survivors, move them into a real plan with the content calendar workflow and group them into themes using content pillar planning.

 FAQ

-• How many of 30 angles do I actually use?
-Aim to ship 5-7 over the next quarter.
-The rest informs your sense of the niche.
+• How many of the 30 angles do I actually use?
+Aim to ship five to seven over the next quarter.
+The rest informs your sense of the niche and seeds the next session.

-• Should I tell AI my competitors?
-Yes, with one line per competitor about their angle.
-AI will then push toward white space.
+• Should I tell the AI my competitors?
+Yes — one line per competitor describing their angle.
+The model then pushes toward the white space they are not covering.

 • Can I run this for video as well as written content?
-Yes, but add the format constraint to the prompt (length, platform).
+Yes.
+Add the format constraint to the prompt (length, platform, hook style) so the working titles fit the medium.

 Tags: #Workflow #Productivity #Content creation